 WISDOM FROM "PAPPY"?

 An abundance in this episode, with both brothers quoting him.
 The best: "You can fool all of the people some of the time, and some of the people all of the time, and those are very good odds."
 Bret even throws in some Ecclesiastes at one point, proving that $15,000 was a pretty big deal back then.

 THE BOTTOM LINE:

 Classic episode that brings this show's gallery of rogues together for the first and only time, and has as many laugh out loud moments as any episode (with the possible exception of Gun-Shy).
-While not an ideal introduction, no MAVERICK---or Fifties Western---collection is complete without it. (**** out of four)
+While not an ideal introduction, no collection of the Best of MAVERICK collection---or of TV westerns for that matter---is complete without it. (**** out of four)